CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 ## Linux and Mac

 TotalCmd does not work on Linux or Mac.
 But there are very good alternatives with similar functionality.

-Linux has the `midnight commander` file manager that works inside the terminal:
+Linux has the `midnight commander` file manager that works inside the bash terminal:
 `sudo apt install mc`
 <http://linuxcommand.org/lc3_adv_mc.php>

 For Linux GUI:
 [DoubleCommander](https://doublecmd.sourceforge.io/)

 Mac has the muCommander:
 <https://www.mucommander.com/>